EvidenceN/Handy_Code_Scripts/README.md

 # Handy_Code_Scripts
 A place to find different code snippets to do different things.

-Use this snippets if you like
+Use this snippets if you like the codes in it.